lwade/euca-wiki/Storage.md

 Read more about [[Storage Controller (SC)]]

-Read more about EBS Instances and Large Instance-Store Instances [[EBS Instances Considerations and Large Image-backed Instances]]
+Read more about EBS Instances and Large Instance-Store Instances [[EBS Instances Considerations and Large Instance-Store Images]]

 *****